 Vintage Marbles Glow Brilliantly Under Blacklight Thanks To What?

-But why would anyone add uranium, however trace the amount, to glass marbles?
-Especially when you consider that back in the 1920s nobody was walking around with a pocket black light to make their marbles glow.
+The selling point wasn’t the glow (which is something enjoyed by modern collectors), but a much more subtle coloration.
 Uranium infused glass, commonly called “Vaseline glass” by collectors because of its slightly cloudy appearance, takes on a special appearance when exposed to even the smaller concentration of ultraviolet light rained down upon us by the sun.
-Uranium infused glass vases, bowls, and prisms, and glass door panels took on a beautiful almost opalescent emerald quality when sunlight hit them just right.
+Uranium infused glass vases, bowls, prisms, and glass door panels took on a beautiful almost opalescent emerald quality when sunlight hit them just right.
 Although the green tint was by far the most common, other variations include pale yellow and blue.